PerfLab-EXaCT/minivite-x/README.md

 variants.

 miniVite-x was developed for the following paper:
-  - Ozgur O. Kilic, Nathan R. Tallent, and Ryan D. Friese, "Rapid memory footprint access diagnostics," in Proc. of the 2020 IEEE Intl.
+  > Ozgur O. Kilic, Nathan R. Tallent, and Ryan D. Friese, "Rapid memory footprint access diagnostics," in Proc. of the 2020 IEEE Intl.
 Symp. on Performance Analysis of Systems and Software, IEEE Computer Society, May 2020.

-Contacts:
+*Contacts*: _firstname_._lastname_@pnnl.gov
-- Nathan R. Tallent <tallent@pnnl.gov>
+  - Nathan R. Tallent
-- Ozgur Kilic <ozgur.kilic@pnnl.gov>
+  - Ozgur Kilic

 -----------------------------------------------------------------------------